 A good example in the software world of why sometimes reinventing the wheel is a good idea is UNIX vs Windows.
 UNIX was written from scratch to replace Multics which had serious flaws, so they ended up with a new and clean system, built right from the bottom-up.
 They reinvented the wheel and made huge innovations in the process.
-Windows on the other hand, is built on top of MS-DOS which even at the time was a mess, so what Microsoft is left with is an OS which up to this day is overly complicated can’t properly perform basic tasks, because guess what, Windows’ flaws are fundamental, they cannot be fixed unless they do away with the whole thing and start from scratch.
+Windows on the other hand, is built on top of MS-DOS which even at the time was a mess, so what Microsoft is left with is an OS which up to this day is overly complicated, because of fundamental design flaws that cannot be fixed unless they do away with the whole thing and start from scratch.
 Instead, they are coming up with half-assed solutions and add complexity to the system with each update.

-For many people, quality and efficiency is often just out of the equation, because something “just works”, even though it might not work great.
+Then there’s quality and efficiency.
 Writing your own tools means they can be tailored to perform a specific task perfectly — something a big generalized framework or piece of software can’t do in many cases.
 We tend to ignore the improvements better software can bring in the long term and instead spend time fighting with not-so-great tools and also rely on the power of modern hardware to cope for our mediocre solutions (see modern web tools or the web in general).

 So, am I proposing that we’d be better off writing machine code and building our own programs for everything?
 Absolutely not.
-What I AM saying though, is that instead of being allergic (which usually translates to laziness) to reinventing the wheel, we can start to see the merits in it.
+What I AM saying though, is that instead of being allergic to reinventing the wheel, we can start to see the merits in it, without overdoing it.
 This approach is benefecial to our personal improvement as engineers, which means an improvement in software as a whole.
 Just as you learn any other skill by mastering and understanding the basics, programming has to be understood from the bottom-up, not the opposite way.
 There’s no point in knowing all kinds of fancy frameworks if all you see are black boxes, or cannot even implement a linked list if asked to.
-After all, it’s a fact that software is getting worse day by day.
-We do need to take a step back and start fresh.
+After all, it’s a fact that software is getting worse.

 And to save myself from sounding ignorant, there are cases where reinventing the wheel is a problem, namely: